evilmanimani/humble-bundle-title-exporter/README.md

 # HumbleBundle Key Exporter

-A bookmarklet to export [your unredeemed HumbleBundle Keys](https://www.humblebundle.com/home/keys) that will download that data in a formatted JSON file.
+A bookmarklet to export [your HumbleBundle game titles](https://www.humblebundle.com/home/keys) that will download that data in a formatted text file.
 This is meant for personal use.

-I've been a HumbleBundle supporter since it first started.
-As you might imagine, I have a large number of unredeemed game keys that I won't ever have the time for or am not interested in using.
-Since the data isn't exportable, this is a tool I created to get that data into an easy to use file so it can be modified and more easily shared with friends.

 ## Usage

 - Create a bookmark in your browser and name it what you like
 - Edit the address field and [paste the copied contents of dist/bookmarklet-loader.js](https://raw.githubusercontent.com/javierjulio/humble-bundle-key-exporter/master/dist/bookmarklet-loader.js)
 - Go to [your HumbleBundle Keys page](https://www.humblebundle.com/home/keys) and click the bookmark
-- Once parsing is complete, a file named `humble-bundle-keys.json` will be downloaded
+- Once parsing is complete, a file named `humble-bundle-titles.txt` will be downloaded

 Note: the bookmarklet code is in ES6 only.
 This will work in Safari 10.1+, Chrome 55+, Firefox 52+ and Edge 15+.